openstack/project-team-guide/doc/source/open-community.rst

 The PTL is expected to have sufficient time available to dedicate to running the project.
 Responsibilities of the PTL include the following tasks:

-* Organizing the content of the project team track in our Design Summits
+* Organizing the team participation to events like the Forum or Project Teams Gatherings
 * Interacting with the release team in the #openstack-release IRC channel
 * By default participating in the weekly `Cross Project meeting`_ and watching the `cross project repository`_, unless a `Cross Project Specification